MPA Student Handbook

 This MPA Student Handbook is designed to provide students already enrolled in the part-time or full-time MPA program with the information needed to help smooth the journey through the degree.
-You should also consult the general Graduate Academic Advisement Handbook and regularly meet with your Student Advisor.
+You should also consult the general Graduate Academic Advisement Handbook and regularly meet with your Academic Advisor.

 Students in the Executive MPA should consult directly with the Executive MPA Faculty Director and Advisor.

 If you are not yet an MPA student and are interested in applying, visit the Apply Now page: https://marxe.baruch.cuny.edu/apply-today/

 The mission of the MPA program is to help our students develop the practical skills and deep understanding of public service they will need to lead government, nonprofit, and private sector organizations, and to foster effective and inclusive institutions that strive to further economic and social equity in New York City, the nation, and the world.

 The MPA prepares students from a variety of academic and professional backgrounds to excel in careers in public service.
 The MPA has two key objectives.
 First, through a set of core courses, the program provides a strong foundation of practical and theoretical training for professional work in public service.
 Second, through free electives or the selection of a concentration, the MPA program offers students the opportunity to fashion a curriculum linked directly to their individual career and academic interests.